SHERRI GRADY, LPC, LLC

 Picture

 Sherri Grady is a licensed professional counselor/supervisor, trained spiritual director, teacher, artist and author in private practice in Mount Pleasant, South Carolina.
-She graduated with a B.A. in English from the College of Charleston in 1991.
-She graduated from The Citadel Graduate School with a Masters in Education in Community Counseling and a Masters in Education in Guidance Counseling both with high honors in 1993/1994.
+She graduated with a B.A. in English from the College of Charleston and from The Citadel Graduate School with a Masters in Education in Clinical Counseling and a Masters in Education in Guidance Counseling both with high honors.

 • Licensed Professional Counselor (LPC) #3195 -S.C.
 Board of Examiners